Appearance

 - PageSize (integer): Number of devices per page (max: 100 - this is the recommended value)

 - DeviceClientType (string): Filter by type – “Personal” or “MeetingRoom”.
 If nothing is specified all devices are returned.
-Please be aware that this is filtering on client type, not device type.
-See more below or in the Jabra Plus user guide: Jabra Plus -> click your user name -> Download user guide.
+Be aware that this is filtering on client type, not device type.
+See more below or in the Software clients & Jabra Plus apps chapter in the Jabra Plus Management platform guide: Jabra Plus -> click your user name -> Download user guide.

-- Full list of available query parameters is available on the API Portal
+- The list of query parameters is available on the API Portal

 Example: